 We ordered fish of the day and chips x 3, plus a fish cake for me as I am a growing boy.
 The alarm bells began to ring when ordering, as they asked if we want fat chips or thin fries.
 Proper chippies don’t ask, they assume you are not a moron that wants thin salty strips of burnt potato.
 We were given our ticket, number 85, and found a seat.

 For a chippy that is on the beach, you can’t actually see the water.
 Seagulls are a problem everywhere there is sea and food, so they have had to put up ghastly plastic sheeting which takes viewing from transparent to almost opaque.
-Gemma had warned me that this chippy would be equally as disappointing as the others in New Zealand, and I had a yearning for her to be wrong, so continued to look for positive signs.
+I had been warned that this chippy would be equally as disappointing as the others in New Zealand, and I had a yearning for that to be wrong, so continued to look for positive signs.
 Numbers 86 and 87 being called out before us didn’t help my case.

-It was as I looked at our Number 85 ticket that I realised no matter how beautiful the fish, this chippy would be terrible, and Gemma would be right.
-Oh Jesus, I’m never going to hear the end of this.
+It was as I looked at our Number 85 ticket that I realised no matter how beautiful the fish, this chippy would be terrible.
 The ticket had a logo on the bottom of it.
 McCain Oven Chips.